What is HubSpot? A complete guide to the platform in 2026

 What is HubSpot?

 So, what exactly is HubSpot?
-At its heart, it’s a Customer Relationship Management (CRM) platform designed to track the entire customer journey, from the moment they first see an ad to the support ticket they file a year later.
+At its heart, it's a powerful Customer Relationship Management (CRM) platform designed to track the entire customer journey, from the moment they first see an ad to the support ticket they file a year later.
 The whole system is built around a central "Smart CRM," which acts as the one source of truth for all your customer data.
-Then, layered on top, are different "Hubs" for marketing, sales, customer service, and more.
+Then, layered on top, are different specialized "Hubs" for marketing, sales, customer service, and more.

 A breakdown of the core HubSpot products